 Throwing a party is fun and the experience should be hassle-free and something you enjoy.
 When it comes to the drinks, serving a punch is one of the easiest options available and there are so many great recipes.
 Serving a punch allows you to avoid the hassle and expense of creating individual mixed drinks.
 When it comes to deciding which punch to serve, consider a few of the following:

-- Adults Only?
-If your party is geared toward adults, then a punch that includes alcohol may be a perfect choice.
-This collection is filled with spiked punch recipes of every kind and they are sorted by spirit and style to make it easier to browse.
+- If your party is geared toward adults, then a punch that includes alcohol may be a perfect choice.

-- A seasonal flare?
-The majority of punch recipes are universal and can work for almost any occasion.
-Some, however, are a little more appropriate for special occasions like Christmas parties or weddings.
+- The majority of punch recipes are universal and can work for almost any occasion.
+Some are a little more appropriate for special occasions like Christmas parties or weddings.
 A number of these punches are served warm and would be perfect for autumn or winter parties.

 Rum Punch Recipes

 Rum has long been a favorite base for punch recipes.
 A number of recipes will recommend a specific brand or style of rum and if you cannot find the one called for, a similar option should be available.
 For those that simply use rum as an ingredient, it is typically best to use a white or slightly aged rum, something that you may mix in your favorite Daiquiri.

 With a whiskey base, you get a little more background flavor to work with.
 Most whiskey punch recipes will recommend a style of whiskey to use.
 Bourbon and Canadian whiskeys are the most popular styles though rye, blended, and Irish whiskeys will make a nice punch base as well.